Skip to content

 Abhijay Singh Rawat

 Abhijay is the Editor at GadgetsToUse, who loves to follow up on the latest tech trends and trek up on hills of Uttarakhand.
-In his spare time, he presumes his role as a gamer and sets out to fulfil his call of duty.View Author posts
+In his spare time, he presumes his role as a gamer and sets out to reach radiant in Valorant.
+Rarely streaming at AbhiRaw on YouTube.View Author posts